The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 In addition to collisional excitation, neutral hydrogen within a galaxy can also be photoionised by stellar UV, at an estimated rate of $\dot{N}_{\rm ion}\sim 10^{51}\;\rm s^{-1}\,Mpc^{-3}$ in the redshift range $z\sim 2-6$ \citep{Gaikwad2023}.
-One approach would be to calculate the ionisation rate for each star forming particle using a code like \texttt{BPASS} \citep{2017PASA...34...58E} or \texttt{STARBURST99} \citep{1999ApJS..123....3L} and then adopt the approach of \cite{Byrohl2023}.
-However, as discussed in \cite{Byrohl2023}, young stellar populations may be unresolved in simulations having lower resolution than that of \texttt{TNG50}, leading to poorly estimated star formation Lyman-$\alpha$ emissivity $\epsilon_{\rm sf}$.
-Since the resolution of the five simulations user in this paper are lower than that of \texttt{TNG50}, we implement a simpler model, and assume that star formation emissivity is directly proportional to the star formation rate for a particle $\dot{M}_\star$ \citep{Byrohl2021},
+One approach would be to calculate the ionisation rate for each star-forming particle using a code like \texttt{BPASS} \citep{2017PASA...34...58E} or \texttt{STARBURST99} \citep{1999ApJS..123....3L} and then adopt the approach of \cite{Byrohl2023}.
+However, as discussed in \cite{Byrohl2023}, young stellar populations may be unresolved in simulations having lower resolution than that of TNG50, leading to poorly estimated star formation Lyman-$\alpha$ emissivity $\epsilon_{\rm sf}$.
+Since the resolution of the five simulations used in this paper is lower than that of TNG50, we implement a simpler model, and assume that star formation emissivity is directly proportional to the star formation rate for a particle $\dot{M}_\star$ \citep{Byrohl2021},

-The gas density, 3D particle velocity, \HI{}/\HII{} number densities, star formation rate and metallicities are derived for each hydrodynamic simulation and then placed onto a Cartesian 3-dimensional grid using ParticleGridMapper.jl \citep{web:particlegridmapper} and SPHtoGrid.jl codes \citep{web:sphtogrid}.
+The gas density, 3D particle velocity, \HI{}/\HII{} number densities, star formation rate, metallicities and Lyman-$\alpha$ emissivities are derived for each particle in each hydrodynamic simulation and then placed onto a Cartesian 3-dimensional grid using ParticleGridMapper.jl \citep{web:particlegridmapper} and SPHtoGrid.jl codes \citep{web:sphtogrid}.
 The cell size is variable and depends on the simulation (see Table \ref{tab:5sims}) and the desired resolution of the final surface brightness image.
-It can be expressed as $V_{\rm cell}=(L_{\rm box}/\rm N_{\rm pix})^3$, where $N_{\rm pix}$ is chosen such that the cell size is considerably bigger than the inter-particle separation to prevent any interpolation artifacts from appearing.
+It can be expressed as $V_{\rm cell}=(L_{\rm box}/\rm N_{\rm pix})^3$, where $N_{\rm pix}$ is chosen such that the cell size is considerably bigger than the inter-particle separation to prevent any interpolation artefacts from appearing.
 Then, for each cell (i.e. one element in the 3-dimensional grid) with a corresponding volume $V_{\rm cell}$, we calculate the Lyman-$\alpha$ luminosity using